The best way to find a cheap bus ticket from Paris to Rome is to book your journey as far in advance as possible and to avoid traveling at rush hour.

 FlixBus is one of the most popular low-cost bus companies in Europe.
 Founded in Germany, FlixBus has expanded its services throughout Europe and even to the United States, giving travelers in both continents the option to take a long-distance bus at an affordable price.
 FlixBus also operates overnight buses on select routes throughout Europe.
 FlixBus offers only the Standard ticket for all its routes, which allows you to bring one carry-on bag and one checked bag per person.
 Additional fees apply for bringing extra luggage and making specific seat reservations, such as if you want to book an Extra Seat, Table Seat or the Panorama Seat.
 Standard amenities onboard include free Wi-Fi, power outlets to charge your phone, tablet or laptop during long bus journeys, extra legroom, luggage space and toilets.

-Travel between Paris, France and Rome, Italy by bus is: Partially open.
+Travel between Paris, France and Rome, Italy by bus is: Unrestricted.

 Conditions of entry: